sthaid/proj_neutron/README.txt

 mccdaq_cb.c:
-- the mccdaq_callback() routine scans the ADC data for pulses, and calls the publish() routine (in main.c), once per second, with the pulse count values, indexed by pulse height
+- the mccdaq_callback() routine scans the ADC data for pulses, and calls the publish() routine (in main.c), once per second, with the pulse count values.

 =======================================================================
 =======================================================================